charles-001/dolphie/README.md

   - `Performance Schema` (MySQL 8 only - most accurate, especially for multi-threaded replication)
   - `pt-heartbeat table` (specified by parameter)
   - `SHOW SLAVE STATUS`
+- Host cache file.
+This provides users a way to specify hostnames for IPs when their network's DNS can't resolve them.
+An example use case for this is when you connect to your work's VPN and DNS isn't available to resolve IPs.
+In my opinion, it's a lot easier to look at hostnames than IPs!
 - Supports encrypted login credentials via `mysql_config_editor`
 - Automatic conversion of large numbers & bytes to human-readable
 - Notifies when new version is available